1988 French presidential election: Results

 The second round consisted of a competition between the two heads of the executive power, but the first was marked by the unexpectedly high vote for the National Front, and a poor result for the Communist Party.
 Barre endorsed Chirac.

 The TV debate between the two finalists, and protagonists of the "cohabitation", was very tense.
 Mitterrand wanted to show his ascendancy in naming his challenger "Mr Prime Minister".
 Chirac answered: "Here, you are not President, and I am not Prime Minister.
 We are two equal candidates.
 You will allow that I call you Mr Mitterrand".
 Mitterrand replied: "You are absolutely right, Mr Prime Minister".
 Besides, the two candidates clashed about their attitude to the September 1986 terrorist attacks.

 François Mitterrand was re-elected President of France.
 Jacques Chirac resigned from the head of the cabinet.
 Michel Rocard succeeded him, then the Socialist Party obtained a relative parliamentary majority, President Mitterrand having dissolved the National Assembly.
-Chirac became president after winning the 1995 elections.
+Chirac became president after winning the 1995 elections upon Mitterand's retirement.